phetsims/paper-land/docs/use/paperland-api.md

 ## Console

-The board page has a console that displays logging and error information.
+The paperLand page has a console that displays logging and error information.
 It will notify when something has gone wrong in your program code.
 The following functions are also available to you to assist with writing programs.

 ### ```phet.paperLand.console.log( ...args )```